ImperialDesSoc/handbook/source/computers.rst

 - 256 GB SSD HDD
 - NVIDIA K1100M or higher graphics card

-More details and advice on laptop purchasing is in Appendix G (link).
+More details and advice on laptop purchasing is in :ref:`appendix-laptop-purchase`.

-.. todo:: Note the above reference is to Prof. Peter Cheung's advice that will be added at a later date.

 Regular maintenance
 -------------------